 It should be noted that the International Thymic Malignancy Interest Group (ITMIG) has proposed a classification of the mediastinal compartments to standardize the terminology used by both clinicians and radiologists.
 Thus, the ITMIG classification is based on cross-sectional imaging (multidetector CT landmarks) and uses three compartments instead of four: prevascular (which combines the superior and anterior zones), visceral (middle), and paravertebral (posterior).1

 Tumors and cysts occur in the mediastinum across all ages and consist of both benign and malignant entities (see Chapters 162, 163, and 164).
 The location of the most frequent mediastinal masses differs by age.
 In children, the most common lesion is the neurogenic tumor in the posterior mediastinum, which accounts for about half of all mediastinal masses in the pediatric population.
 By contrast, the most frequent lesion in adults is thymoma in the anterior mediastinum.
 Posterior mediastinal lesions are less common in adults, whereas thymic lesions are rare in children.
 The trend is otherwise similar in adults and children, with lymphoma and germ cell tumor as the next most common mediastinal tumors, in order.2–6

 Most mediastinal masses are asymptomatic, but many can be associated with specific symptoms and signs.
 Symptoms depend on the size of the lesion, whether it is benign or malignant, and the presence or absence of infection.
 It is generally agreed that malignant lesions are more likely to be symptomatic than benign lesions.6,7 Approximately 25% of all mediastinal tumors are malignant in both adults and children.
-Roughly two-thirds of children are symptomatic at presentation, whereas only ...
+Roughly two-thirds of children are symptomatic at presentation, whereas only one-third ...